awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-amazonecs-full-access-migration.md

 1. In the navigation pane, choose **Policies** and search for and select the `AmazonEC2ContainerServiceFullAccess` policy\.

-1. Choose the **Policy usage** tab which will display any IAM role currently using this policy\.
+1. Choose the **Policy usage** tab that displays any IAM role that's currently using this policy\.

-1. For each IAM role currently using the `AmazonEC2ContainerServiceFullAccess` policy, select the role and use the following steps to detach the deprecated policy and attach the `AmazonECS_FullAccess` policy\.
+1. For each IAM role that's currently using the `AmazonEC2ContainerServiceFullAccess` policy, select the role and use the following steps to detach the deprecated policy and attach the `AmazonECS_FullAccess` policy\.

    1. On the **Permissions** tab, choose the **X** next to the **AmazonEC2ContainerServiceFullAccess** policy\.